Updated Effective December 6, 2013

 The Committee shall consist of three or more directors as determined by the Board, each of whom shall be free from any relationship that in the opinion of the Board would interfere with the exercise of independent judgment as a member of the Committee.
-Each member of the Committee shall also meet the independence requirements of the American Stock Exchange.
+Each member of the Committee shall also meet the independence requirements of the NYSE MKT LLC.

-The members of the Committee shall be appointed by the Board at the annual meeting of the Board for a one-year term and may be re-elected for successive terms.
-Each member shall serve until such member’s successor is duly elected and qualified or until such member’s earlier resignation or removal.
-One member of the Committee will be appointed by the Board as Chairman and will be responsible for the scheduling of regular and special meetings and the functioning of the Committee.
+The members of the Committee shall be appointed by the Board for a one-year term and may be appointed for successive terms.
+Each member shall serve until such member’s successor is duly elected and qualified or until such member’s earlier resignation, death or removal.
+The Board may remove any member from the Committee at any time.
+One member of the Committee will be appointed by the Board as the Chairman of the Committee (the “Chairman”) and will be responsible for the scheduling of regular and special meetings and the functioning of the Committee.

 The Committee shall meet as often as necessary, but at least once annually, to carry out its responsibilities.
 Meetings may be in person, by telephone or videoconference as needed to conduct the business of the Committee.
-For the transaction of any business at any meeting of the Committee or a sub-committee, a majority of the members shall constitute a quorum.
-The Committee or sub-committee shall take action by the affirmative vote of a majority of the members present at a duly held meeting.
-The Committee or sub-committee may also take action by unanimous written consent to the fullest extent permitted by the Delaware General Corporation Law.
-The Committee and any sub-committee shall cause to be kept adequate minutes of all proceedings.
-The Chairman of the Committee shall report on any Committee or sub-committee meetings held at the next regularly scheduled Board meeting following such meeting.
+For the transaction of any business at any meeting of the Committee or a subcommittee, a majority of the members shall constitute a quorum.
+The Committee or subcommittee shall take action by the affirmative vote of a majority of the members present at a duly held meeting.
+The Committee or subcommittee may also take action by unanimous written consent to the fullest extent permitted by the Delaware General Corporation Law.
+The Committee and any subcommittee shall cause to be kept minutes of all proceedings.
+The Chairman shall report on any Committee or subcommittee meetings held at the next regularly scheduled Board meeting following such meeting.